cedadev/esacci-esgf/docs/quickstart.md

 `esg.esacci.ini` are in place and pointed to by the relevant environment variables.

-Generate a proxy certificate for publishing to Solr (see [generating a proxy certificate](configuration.md#generating-a-proxy-certificate)).
+Generate a user certificate for publishing to Solr (see [generating a user certificate](configuration.md#generating-a-user-certificate)).

 Run `publish.sh` as follows: